 I used to tell my children to get off screens, “RIGHT NOW.”
 However, when I imagined my husband asking me to put down my book mid-page or get off a phone call quickly, I realized it was similar for me as asking the kids to get off screens.
 Without the grace of a transition, a time to shift our attention, it feels intrusive.
 So now, I give them a 10-minute warning or let them finish the episode or complete a level in a game.
 Is that always feasible?
 Nope.
 Sometimes the episode has just started, or the game level might take too long, but allowing closure when possible helps increase respect and cooperation.

 Over and over and over again.
 Parenting is a circle of love that ebbs and flows.
 Our children constantly require energy, persistence, grit, empathy, and love.
 Keep the circle of love flowing.
-It may be hard work, but it's well worth the effort!
+It may be hard work and requires tremendous consistency, but it's well worth the effort!

 Finally, be gentle with yourself and your teen.
 Connect to your values.
 When we connect to our values, such as honesty, closeness, or fun and laughter, we plug into a deeper place in our self and our family.
 This grounding helps us walk the challenging ups and downs of parenting with more grace and ease.

-And if you want additional support and added parenting skills, check out our parenting resources today.
+And if you want additional support and added parenting skills, try parent coaching tailored to you or check out our parenting resources today.